najnesnaj/pinetime-zephyr/manual/_build/html/_sources/RTC.rst.txt

 Overview
 ********

-This sample application "clock" uses the RTC0 timer.
+This sample application "clock" uses the RTC2 timer.
+(the standard sample with RTC0 is not usable together with bluetooth)

 It uses the counter driver. (based on the alarm sample)